 Among our nation’s active-duty service members and their families, an estimated 24 percent are food insecure.
 Food insecurity adversely impacts racial/ethnic minority populations, lower-income populations, and rural and remote populations.
 Additionally, a rise in economic insecurity throughout the Covid-19 pandemic has contributed to increased food insecurity in vulnerable populations.
 Join OneOp as we focus on expanding food security for the military family and mobilizing family service professionals at federal, state, and local levels to work together on this issue.

-- Accredited Financial Counselors (AFC): This program has been submitted for approval for 1.5 Continuing Education credits by the Association for Financial Counseling & Planning Education (AFCPE).
+Accredited Financial Counselors (AFC): This program has been approved for 1.5 Continuing Education credits by the Association for Financial Counseling & Planning Education (AFCPE).

-- Certified Personal Finance Counselors (CPFC): This program has been submitted for approval for 1.5 Continuing Education credits by The Center for Financial Certifications (FinCert).
+Certified Personal Finance Counselors (CPFC): This program has been approved for 1.5 Continuing Education credits by The Center for Financial Certifications (FinCert).